goodguyry/AriaComponents/README.md

 <!-- @todo is this still true? -->
 This package is provided without processing; you'll likely need to run these through [Babel](https://babeljs.io) to use them in your projects.

+## Contributing

+`npm run watch`
+Run Jest and watch files for changes.

+`npm run dev`
+Run Webpack in `development` mode and Jekyll serve the example page at http://127.0.0.1:8080/

+`npm run webpack:prod`
+Run Webpack in `production` mode.
+This is required prior to merging to ensure assets are ready for GitHub Pages.